dbacc/analyticcenter/README.md

 * The resulting _analytic center_ object `ac` contains data and methods for analyzing the system at the analytic center.

 ### Jupyter notebooks
-There are a few jupyter notebooks showing all the results (and more) that are used in the references below.
+There are a few jupyter notebooks in the examples folder showing all the results (and more) that are used in the references below.